James Worthy: TV career

 Worthy is a studio analyst for Spectrum SportsNet and co-host of Access SportsNet, the networks' pregame and postgame show for Lakers game telecasts on in Los Angeles; he also served as an NBA analyst for KCBS-TV in Los Angeles.

 Worthy has acted in several television shows.
 He portrayed the Klingon Koral in the Star Trek: The Next Generation episode "Gambit, Part II".
 He also guest starred as himself on Everybody Loves Raymond and Webster.

 Coaching career

 On September 28, 2015, Worthy was hired to work with the Lakers coaching staff with a focus on the team's big men.

 Personal life

 Worthy was married for 12 years to Angela Wilder, whom he met in 1981 at the University of North Carolina where she was a cheerleader while he was playing.
 The couple had two daughters before divorcing in 1996.

+In 1985, Worthy received the Order of the Long Leaf Pine.

 On November 14, 1990, Worthy was arrested in Houston, and charged with two counts of solicitation of prostitution in a Houston Police Department sting operation.
 He was sentenced to one year of probation, fined $1,000 and ordered to perform 40 hours of community service.